-Frequently-asked questions, links to ordinances, etc., related to pet ownership in the city of Wausau.
+Frequently-asked questions, and links to ordinances related to pet ownership in the city of Wausau.

 View authoritative, FDA-approved summaries and prescribing information for prescription and over-the-counter drugs (under "Drug Information"), plus up-to-date drug-related alerts and recalls (under "Drug Communications").
 These features of the site are free, no login required.

 Through the Managed Forest Law (MFL) and Forest Crop Law (FCL) programs, some private forest lands are open to the public for recreational purposes.
 This web mapping tool from the Wisconsin Department of Natural Resources (DNR) can help you find which lands are now available.

 Project Gutenberg offers over 50,000 free e-books.
 Choose among free epub books, free Kindle books, download them or read them online.
 These are "public domain" books no longer protected by copyright, and are generally older works.

 This resource provided by the Marathon County Early Years Coalition "has pulled together great resources – experts, advice, tips and ideas from others about the issues that matter most to you as you and your child move through these early years."

 Promotes high-quality books for children and teens throughout Wisconsin.
 Allows parents and educators to discuss relevant titles and teaching strategies.
 Also, children and teens are encouraged to create and share "book trailer" videos for sharing on this site.

 A resource for book discussion groups, including reading guides, discussion questions, plot summaries, and book lists.

 Recollection Wisconsin is a place to discover and share local history, family history, and the history of Wisconsin.
 Search thousands of historic photos, postcards, maps, letters, diaries, books, artifacts, oral histories and other digital collections from Wisconsin libraries, archives, museums and historical societies.
 In addition to viewing old photos and...